 Potash prices have continuously fallen in the first half of the year 2023.
 Russia used to be the biggest exporter of Potash before it waged a war on Ukraine.
 But, since the sanctions were imposed on Russian imports, the Potash prices had skyrocketed in 2022.
 However, in 2023, countries like Canada increased their exports, and Russia’s significance tumbled in the fertilizer market.
 The demands for Potash have also been low this fiscal year.

 Imports have remained slower in 2023 as well, with potash exports from Belarus still affected by the sanctions.
 It is expected that U.S. potash prices could strengthen later this year owing to less available supply, depending on how Canadian potash export flows shape up over the coming months.
 Overall, dull market sentiments were observed in the concerned period.

-According to Procurement Resource, with the demands set to rise in the coming months, potash price trends are also expected to rise.
+According to Procurement Resource, with the demands set to rise in the coming months, potash price trend are also expected to rise.

-Potash Price Trends for the Second Half of 2022
+Potash Price Trend for the Second Half of 2022

 After reaching unprecedented heights in the first half of 2022 because of the cut down in the black sea supplies from Russia, Ukraine, and their neighboring countries, the potash prices stabilized in the latter half of the year.
 In the USA, the prices fell by around 8% within the discussed period.
 Potash prices averaged about 807 USD/MT in December 2022, depreciating from the average of about 885 USD/MT in June’22.